NickyMeuleman/gatsby-theme-nicky-blog/theme/README.md

 - [ ] Ability to add custom OG images for pages like BlogListPage (also use the `<SEO />` `image` prop for that?)
   - [ ] `type` prop for `<SEO />`?
 Different behavior based on type?
   - [ ] refactor `Page` components so `<SEO />` can easily be swapped?
-- [ ] 🚧 Give components a `variant` so the user can theme them via theme-ui
+- [x] Give components a `variant` so the user can theme them via theme-ui
 - [x] Fix links in headers being hidden (because of the link icon)
 - [x] Table of contents
   - [x] Style active link in table of contents